 - Your certificate must be supplied with a full transcript.

-- Your certificate must include the German grading scale.
-If you completed your degree abroad, please convert your grade into the German system and provide this with proof of your final grade.
+- If you completed your degree abroad, please provide a transfer into the German system and your final grade.

 - Your final grade must be at least »gut« (good), or »vollbefriedigend« (very good) for law degrees.